monifasol/frontend-challenge-sequra/sequra-financing-widget/README.md

 #### `npm test`

-Launches the test runner in the interactive watch mode.\
+Launches the test runner.
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+So far, tests are focused on the DOM elements.
+Work in progress!

 #### `npm run build:widget`